 We have just created a Swift package named Hello.
 But it is not complete yet as there each package must have Package.swift file.
 Create this file using this command:

-You need to have a Sources directory with main.swift file in it.
+You need to have a Sources directory with a main.swift file in it.

 Now use the below command to compile it:

 This will give you the executable program in .build/debug/Hello.
-Run the program and you will see Hello, world printed in the output:
+You can either run

 Well, as I had said in the beginning, this tutorial is not going to teach you Swift programming.
 This is more of getting started with Swift in Linux with configuration and settings.

-Unlike Xcode, you won’t get to use Playground to easily create iOS apps.
-In fact, there is no decent IDE for Swift in Linux yet.
-You can use Atom for programming and debugging Swift but it’s not the same experience as Xcode.
+Unlike Xcode, you don’t get to use Playground to create iOS apps easily.
+There is no decent IDE for Swift in Linux yet.

-Since you have just made your first program on Swift in Linux, I advise you to follow other tutorials and documentations on official Swift website.
+Since you have just made your first program on Swift in Linux, I advise you to follow other tutorials and documentation on the official Swift website.